-Measuring Success - Business Licences Performance Measurements 2014 Actuals 2016 Forecast 1.
+Measuring Success - Business Lice ences Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Number of New Business Licences: 1,060 1,000 1,050 2.
 How well did we do it?
 Average turnaround time for new Business Licence issued 3.25 days 3.00 days 2.75 days (City Standard is 10 days) % of Business Lincences issued within 3 business days 85% 90% 95% Story behind the data The completion of the Business Licence application process provides certainty to a new business that they can start operating their business and are in compliance with City regulations.
 The turnaround time for processing impacts how quickly a new business can begin operations.
 3. Is anyone better off?
-Average # of days to process new l Business Licence appli cation Story behind the data Reducing the turnaround time for new Business Licence application processing reflects the City's responsiveness to businesses and supports the City's economic vibrancy.
+Average # of days to process new E Business Licence appli cation Story behind the data Reducing the turnaround time for new Business Licence application processing reflects the City's responsiveness to businesses and supports the City's economic vibrancy.
 Where do we want to go?
-To see a consistent reduction in turnaround time.
+To see a consistent red duction in turnaround tir me.

 Measuring Success - Service Desk T Fickets Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do? of Service Desk Tickets Received 4,100 5,200 7,000 2.
 How well did we do it?
-6 of Service Desk Tickets resolved vithin service level standards N/A N/A 80% Story behind the data Historically, not all service requests and incidents were logged and many went untracked due to the informal nature of the requests and/or operational urgency around an incident.
-Year-to-year trends in our service desk tickets will continue to be reviewed.
+1 6 of Service Desk Tickets resolved vithin service level standards N/A N/A 80% Story behind the data many went untracked and/or operational urg vice requests and incided to the informal nation and incided our service desk ticker ture of the requests nt. reviewed.
 We anticipate an increase in overall tickets in 2015 as we apply more discipline to the creation and tracking of all requests.
 We do not anticipate using the annual trend to measure efficiency as annual volume will ebb and flow based on many factors such as introduction of new technologies, changes to existing technologies and staff changes.
-3. Is anyone better off? ervice Desk Tickets - % resolved w rithin service level sta ndards Story behind the data improvement in our enapplications and device initiated requests and our customer satisfact measurements to impresult in greater efficient.
-We are also focusing nology Division is considered with ces.
+3. Is anyone better off?
+Service Desk Tickets - % resolved w rithin service level sta ndards Story behind the data improvement in our er applications and devic initiated requests and our customer satisfact measurements to imp nology Division is considence with the ces.
 By measuring our problem reports we are tion with our services.
-If you processes or train encies for the City's word on end user training as the user experience and n systems, performance to user e looking to improve Using these ling initiatives will rkforce. s part of an overall Where do we want to go?
-The goal is to measure and increase the % of service desk tickets resolved within service level standards and to provide stable and reliable technology solutions with staff who are well trained and efficient in the operation of those systems.
-Stable reliable technology and well trained and efficient staff will ensure we have the highest % possible in this category.
+The coverage processes or train encies for the City's words. n systems, performance to user e looking to improve Using these ing initiatives will on end user training as e user experience and • Where do we want to go? resolved within service reliable technology so efficient in the operation e and increase the % ce level standards and to lutions with staff who a con of those systems.
+So ained and efficient staff in this category. o provide stable and are well trained and table reliable